-The Graduate Coordinator is the assigned advisor for all graduate students (\note the assigned advisor is not the same as the capstone advisor).
+The Graduate Coordinator is the assigned advisor for all graduate students.
 The Graduate Coordinator is available to assist you with questions about the scheduling, curriculum, and program planning.
-However, students should also feel free to pursue work with another faculty member should one better fit with the student's educational goals.
+However, students should also feel free to pursue work with another faculty member should one better fit with educational goals.
 Students can turn to any faculty member regarding specific issues.
 For instance, students may meet with someone who is doing research in an area of common interest.
 Such "informal advising" is common and highly encouraged.

-Faculty have a range of teaching, research, and community service responsibilities, so students may find that making an appointment works best to ensure faculty are available to meet with them.
+Faculty have a range of teaching, research, and community service responsibilities, so students may find that making an appointment works best when contacting them.